openssl/technical-policies/policies/testing.md

 Performance Testing
 -------------------

-Performance testing should be performed automatically via CI on a regular basis for certain components as defined by the OTC.
+Performance testing should be performed automatically via [CI] on a regular basis for certain components as defined by the [OTC].

 Examples of performance testing that should be considered include: